About the U.S. Epigraphy Project...

 During the next five years (1997-2002), when the Project was located at Rutgers, the original Checklist catalog was entered into a FileMaker Pro Database and was enhanced by the addition of much metadata, and an initial HTML website was launched.
 At the same time, a series of initially promising, if ultimately fruitless, efforts was undertaken in collaboration with Susan Hockey and Wendell Piez of Rutgers’ Center for Electronic Texts in the Humanities (CETH) to design an SGML schema capable of incorporating all the categories of metadata presented by the eclectic materials in the USEP corpus, and a collaborative relationship was formed with the nascent EpiDoc team of epigraphists and information technologists working to produce a set of digital editing conventions based upon the conventional Leiden system but exploiting the new capabilities of flexible semantic encoding provided by XML.

 The Project moved to Brown University in 2003, where the present XML-based website was originated and has been developed in cooperation with digital humanities specialists under the supervision of Elli Mylonas of Brown’s Scholarly Technology Group (2003-2008) and Center for Digital Scholarship (2009-2021).
 In 2008, the award by Brown University of a Salomon Grant for Faculty Research enabled the Project to combine digital encoding resources and initiatives with those of a sister project, the Inscriptions of Israel and Palestine (IIP), directed by Brown colleague Michael Satlow, in the formation of a Center of Digital Epigraphy (CoDE) at Brown.
+Since 2009, CoDE has existed primarily as an administrative umbrella beneath which the two projects collaborate on developing digital tools and infrastructure.

 USEP Contributors and Staff

-The small USEP team of (normally) three or four working members has evolved over the years but since 2014 has maintained a stable core staff of a Director (John Bodel), a Project Manager (Scott DiGiulio), and a Technical Supervisor (Elli Mylonas), who oversee the encoding and editing work of one or more student assistants.
-Those who have been involved with the Project in managerial roles over the years have gone on to successful careers in a variety of fields, including law and medicine, as well as academia (several USEP alumni hold professorial positions at universities in the USA and Canada) and museum curating (at the Walters Art Museum in Baltimore).
+Many people have contributed to the US Epigraphy Project over its history.
+The lists of Contributors at the end of this page record those who have contributed to the Project in any of a variety of ways; many have edited Epidoc entries for which they arte individaully credited .
+Those who have been involved with the Project in managerial roles over the years have gone on to successful careers in a variety of fields, including law and medicine, as well as academia (several USEP alumni hold professorial positions at universities in the USA and Canada) and museum curating.

 Designers and Developers